json-api/json-api/format/index.md

 If present, a related resource link **MUST** reference a valid URL, even if the relationship isn't currently associated with any target resources.

+#### Resource Linkage <a href="#document-structure-resource-objects-resource-linkage" id="document-structure-resource-objects-resource-linkage" class="headerlink"></a>

+Resource linkage in a compound document allows a client to link together all of the included resource objects without having to `GET` any URLs via [links].

 Resource linkage **MUST** be represented as one of the following:

 * `null` for empty to-one relationships.